-Technical standards are non-academic requirements essential for meeting the academic requirements of the Health Sciences bachelor and master degree programs.
+Technical standards are non-academic requirements essential for meeting the academic requirements of the Health Systems Administration bachelor and master degree programs and the Leadership and Management Post-Baccalaureate Certificate program.

-The following technical skills are required of a successful student in the Health Sciences program:
+The following technical skills are required of a successful student in the Health Systems Administration and Leadership & Management programs:

 The candidate must be able to acquire knowledge by direct observation of demonstrations and by experiences within the research and instructional setting.